-Emboldened by 2700 years of Roman History, the Italian fine jewelry brand under LVMH Group, BVLGARI continues its Italian excellence with innovative technology.
+Emboldened by 2700 years of Roman History, BVLGARI, Italian fine jewelry brand under LVMH Group, continues the legacy of Italian excellence with innovative technology.

-According to the financial data of LVMH Group in 2017, the Group’s watch and jewelry sector had an organic growth rate of 12%, which was the first double-digit growth rate in the past five years for the sector.
+According to the financial data of LVMH Group in 2017, LVMH Group’s watch and jewelry sector saw a natural growth rate of 12%, the first instance of a double-digit growth rate in the past five years for the sector.
 BVLGARI has achieved excellent results and continued expanding its market share with iconic collections including the Serpenti, B.Zero 1, Diva’s Dream and Octo collections.

 Above: BVLGARI’s Diva’s Dream collection

-Mr. Jean-Christophe Babin, CEO of BVLGARI was appointed in 2013.
+Mr. Jean-Christophe Babin, CEO of BVLGARI, was appointed in 2013.
 He previously held senior management positions at P&G, Boston Consulting Group and Henkel.
-Prior to joining BVLGARI, Mr. Babin was the CEO at TAG Heuer, the watch brand under LVMH for 12 years.
+Prior to joining BVLGARI, Mr. Babin was CEO at TAG Heuer, a watch brand of LVMH for 12 years.
 BVLGARI was acquired by LVMH for 3.7 billion euros in 2011.

 Above: Mr. Jean-Christophe Babin, CEO of BVLGARI

-Luxe.Co had an exclusive interview with Mr. Babin recently, in which he shared his insights of the 134-year-old Italian brand’s inspiration, challenge and strategy.
+Luxe.Co held an exclusive interview with Mr. Babin recently, in which he shared his insights of the 134-year-old Italian brand’s inspiration, challenge and strategy.

 Luxe.Co: BVLGARI has been the official partner of Shanghai International Film Festival (SIFF) for two consecutive years.
 Could you share with us the story behind the cooperation between BVLGARI and SIFF?
 Why do you choose film as a medium to convey BVLGARI’s brand spirit and Italian lifestyle?

 Babin: First, BVLGARI has always been involved and influenced by art, as you can see in our jewelry.
-It’s partly because we are Roman with a lot of art influence.
+It’s partly because we are Roman who are influenced by a lot of art.

 Movie is the seventh art.
 With Cinecittà, Rome has been a major international capital of movies since 1950s.
 Many major movies have been filmed in Rome.
-The combination of movie, BVLGARI and Rome has also been one of the major steps in popularizing the brand.
+The combination of film, BVLGARI and Rome has been one of the major steps in popularizing the brand.
 The brand originates from lifestyle and arts, among other factors.
-The ambiance, architecture and movies shape the brand.
-We believe movie is part of our genes or DNA.
+Rome’s ambiance, architecture and movie culture shape the brand.
+We believe film is part of our genetic makeup.

 Above: Elizabeth Taylor in the movie Cleopatra, wearing Bulgari “snake” bracelet

-By keeping this spirit, we prefer to partner with newer shows and festivals, rather than the more established events.
-BVLGARI contributes to Tribeca (in US) by financing and fostering movies.
-In Shanghai, we hosted a screening of five classic Italian comedies with the “Flamboyant Festa by BVLGARI” opening party, as well as a panel discussion.
+In keeping with this spirit, we prefer to partner with newer shows and festivals, rather than the more established events.
+BVLGARI contributes to Tribeca (in the US) by financing and supporting films.
+In Shanghai, we hosted a screening of five classic Italian comedies during the “Flamboyant Festa by BVLGARI” opening party, as well as a panel discussion.

 Above: BVLGARI’s brand spokesperson Kris Wu at Shanghai International Film Festival

-Luxe.Co: Luxe.Co has conducted consumer surveys in two consecutive years featuring mid-to-high-end millennial consumers.
-Undoubtedly in the high-end jewelry market, global consumers, especially Chinese consumers, have evolved dramatically in age groups, aesthetics, purchasing habits, and brand recognition.
+Luxe.Co: Luxe.Co has conducted consumer surveys for two consecutive years featuring mid-to-high-end millennial consumers.
+In the high-end jewelry market, global consumers, in particular Chinese consumers, have evolved dramatically in terms of age groups, aesthetics, purchasing habits, and brand recognition.
 Accessories have also become a popular area for fashion in the past few years.
-What is your approach towards millennials?
+What is your approach toward millennials?

 Babin: I think that you don’t necessarily design a strategy exclusively for millennials.
-In addition to be desirable in style, brands are also related to values.
+In addition to styilstic desirability, brands are also must relate to values.

-In addition to the look of the product, there are also craftsmanship and background stories.
-Whether they are millennials or other age groups, I think there is a lot of value beyond the jewelry itself.
-Therefore, disclosing the stories behind and sharing the stories are very important, as well brands’ integrity and social values.
+In addition to the look of the product, there are also craftsmanship and origin stories.
+Whether someone is a millennial or from another age group, I think there is a lot of value beyond the jewelry itself.
+Therefore, exposing the background stories and sharing them is very important, as well as maintaining the brand’s integrity and social values.

-I think the “sharing culture” is taking over the “showing culture”.
-This obviously fits very well with millennials, as well as other age groups if you look at social network.
-It’s not only about people at 25 years old.
-Many people in their 50’s are on social network.
-Showing is becoming more sharing.
-Millennials are important, but most people who buy luxury on mobile devices, are in their 40’s.
+I think that “sharing culture” is taking over the “showing culture”.
+This obviously fits very well with millennials, as well as other age groups if you closely examine social media.
+It’s not only about people who are 25 years old.
+Many people in their 50’s are using social networks.
+Showing is becoming more about sharing.
+Millennials are important, but most people who buy luxury goods on their mobile devices are in their 40’s.

-Luxe.Co: BVLGARI is the world’s top jewelry and watch brand with more than 130 years of history.
+Luxe.Co: BVLGARI, with over 130 years of history under its belt, is the world’s top jewelry and watch brand.
 What has been the major challenge for BVLGARI since you joined as CEO in 2013?

-Babin: The major challenge is probably about how to express the brand consistently and faithfully in accordance with the founder’s vision and dream, while looking towards the future.
-We need to make sure the interpretation is consistent, relevant, and at the same time, contemporary.
+Babin: The major challenge is probably about how to express the brand consistently and faithfully in accordance to the founder’s vision and dream, whilst simultaneously looking towards the future.
+We need to make sure that our interpretation is consistent, relevant, and, at the same time, contemporary.

 Above: BVLGARI’s B. Zero 1 collection

-DNA remains but we also bring in some new codes each time.
-We need to make sure new codes are speaking to yesterday’s generation, as well as today’s or tomorrow’s generations.
+Our DNA remains but we also bring in new genetic code with each iteration.
+We need to make sure the new codes speak to yesterday’s generation, as well as today’s or tomorrow’s generations.
 It is the same for all luxury brands.
 The glamour and the way we communicate need to be very faithful to the original DNA of the brand.
 This is obviously a key factor for success.

-Luxe.Co: The jewelry industry has hundreds of years of history in craftsmanship.
-With new technologies and techniques, how does the luxury industry embrace technology?
+Luxe.Co: With hundreds of years of craftsmanship history, how does the luxury industry embrace new technologies and techniques?
 What technology is required?

-Babin: For luxury brands, the first and foremost is to use technologies that are familiar to their clients.
-It’s not necessarily mandatory to use technology in products or services.
-But you need to make sure that the access to products and service is available and facilitated by technology.
+Babin: First and foremost, luxury brands need to find ways to use technologies that are familiar to their clients.
+It’s not necessarily mandatory to use technology in products or services, but you need to make sure that access to products and services is readily available and facilitated by technology.

 If you are a contemporary luxury brand, you need to be a champion of e-commerce.
-It does not mean that you need to be an internet geek, but you have to make sure that consumers’ digital experience is easy and rewarding.
-Traditionally, we focus only on creativity, with less attention on delivery and the access to products and services.
+It does not mean that you need to be an internet geek, but you need to make sure that consumers’ digital experience is easy and rewarding.
+Traditionally, we have focused mainly on creativity, with less attention to delivery and ease of access to products and services.
 Brands need to focus their resources on both creativity and delivery.

-For BVLGARI watches, we focus on mechanical watches, but the communication channel is digital.
+For BVLGARI watches, we focus on mechanical watches, but our channels for communication are primarily digital.

-Luxe.Co: The competition in the luxury industry is intense. what are BVLGARI’s core competitive edges?
+Luxe.Co: Competition in the luxury industry is intense.
+What are BVLGARI’s core competitive edges?

 Babin: BVLGARI is unique.
 For example, the Diva’s Dream collection is inspired by the colored fan-shaped mosaics of the Caracalla Baths in Rome, combined with volumes and colors.

 We try to be true to ourselves.
 We respect competition, but we are not inspired by competition.
-We try to express our own DNA and have the chance to have a huge patrimony.
-Rome has existed for more than 2700 years.
-We have yet to even explore more than 10% of Rome’s history.
+We try to express our own origins and are positioned to take advantage of a huge wealth of resources through patrimony.
+Rome has existed for over 2700 years.
+We have yet to explore more than 10% of Rome’s history.
 There is still a long way to go.

 Babin: China is one of the major markets, together with Japanese, American and European markets.
-We do not rely upon one clientele segment only.
+We do not solely rely upon one clientele segment.
 We are investing in a diversified portfolio.
 Our hotels are testament to this commitment.
 We re-opened the store in Plaza 66 yesterday and will continue focusing on elevating the range.